Folly (magazine): History

 Folly was conceived in 2022 when founding editor Emily Maker Broadmore had spent time in New York reading literary journals and realised there were not similar publications in New Zealand, and as a writer had struggled to find suitable channels to publish her work.
 She shared the idea with co-founders Dana Turner (art direction) and Tiana Jones (marketing), and by February 2023 made a call for submissions, receiving 1400 submissions for the first edition; of which 28 were published.

 Two journals have now been published, with a third set for publication in November 2025.
-Folly only publishes a print edition and is stocked in New Zealand in some independent bookstores such as Unity Books, Whitcoulls, Relay airport stores, some hotels, London store magCulture, and is available to order online.
+Folly only publishes a print edition and is stocked in New Zealand in some independent bookstores such as Unity Books, Relay airport stores, and some hotels.
+It is distributed internationally through magCulture in London and other independent retailers, and is available to order online.

 The first issue of Folly attracted some controversy in New Zealand literary circles after the invitation to a fundraiser for the magazine, which included readings in a local sauna, claimed it was "a far cry from the usual dry and elite affairs".
 Prominent New Zealand poet, writer and editor Ashleigh Young wrote on social media that it was "a strange way to invite people to a book launch", and award-winning poet James Hamel told news media website The Spinoff that the "schtick carelessly steps on a whole lot of people who have spent years in the NZ lit scene".
 In response, Broadmore said the criticism she and her co-founders faced felt like people were questioning what right and ability the three women founders possessed to launch a literary journal.